-- 14.1 All license fees are non-refundable and the applicable fee total shall be submitted with the appropriate license application. - 14.2 Initial License \$6,370 per hospice. - (A) If there are no licensed hospices within a 60-mile radius of the hospice applying for an initial license, the initial license fee shall be \$4,150 per hospice.

-14.3 Annual Renewal License

-- (A) Effective October 1, 2011, the base renewal fee shall be \$3,900 per hospice.
-The total renewal fee shall reflect all applicable adjustments as set forth below. - (1) For a hospice that is physically located in a county other than Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, El Paso, Jefferson, Larimer, Pueblo or Weld; and that provides at least 75 percent of its services in counties other than those named in this paragraph, the fee shall be \$2,400 per hospice. - (2) For hospices with less than 2000 annual patient days, as reported on the most recent Medicare cost report, the fee shall be \$1,500 per hospice. - (3) For hospices with less than 1000 annual patient days, as reported on the most recent Medicare cost report, the fee shall be \$750 per hospice. - (4) A discount of \$300 per hospice shall apply if the same business entity owns separately licensed hospices at more than one Colorado location, - (5) A discount of \$425 shall apply if the hospice is deemed by an accrediting organization recognized by the Centers for Medicare and Medicaid Services and remains in good standing with that organization.
-To be considered for this discount, the hospice shall authorize its accrediting organization to submit directly to the department copies of all the hospice's surveys and plan(s) of correction for the previous license year, along with the most recent letter of accreditation showing the hospice has full accreditation status. - (6) Upon request, the department may waive the fee for a hospice that demonstrates it is a not for profit organization that charges no fees and is staffed entirely by uncompensated volunteers. - (7) For hospices that have the same ownership and governing body and that provide hospice care in both the home and inpatient hospice settings, the fee shall be as follows and no other discounts shall apply: - (a) When both service models are contained in the same physical location, the license fee shall be \$6,400. - (b) When the services are not in the same physical location but are within a 10-mile drive of each other, the home care hospice and the inpatient hospice shall each pay a separate license fee of \$3,200.
+- 14.1 All license fees are non-refundable and the applicable fee total shall be submitted with the appropriate license application. - 14.2 Initial License \$6,572.37 per hospice. - (A) If there are no licensed hospices within a 60-mile radius of the hospice applying for an initial license, the initial license fee shall be \$4,281.84 per hospice. - 14.3 Annual Renewal License - (A) For licenses expiring on or after July 1, 2019, the base renewal fee shall be \$4,023.90 per hospice.
+The total renewal fee shall reflect all applicable adjustments as set forth below. - (1) For a hospice that is physically located in a county other than Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, El Paso, Jefferson, Larimer, Pueblo or Weld; and that provides at least 75 percent of its services in counties other than those named in this paragraph, the fee shall be \$2,476.25 per hospice. - (2) For hospices with less than 2000 annual patient days, as reported on the most recent Medicare cost report, the fee shall be \$1,547.65 per hospice. - (3) For hospices with less than 1000 annual patient days, as reported on the most recent Medicare cost report, the fee shall be \$773.83 per hospice. - (4) A discount of \$300 per hospice shall apply if the same business entity owns separately licensed hospices at more than one Colorado location. - (5) A discount of \$425 shall apply if the hospice is deemed by an accrediting organization recognized by the Centers for Medicare and Medicaid Services and remains in good standing with that organization.
+To be considered for this discount, the hospice shall authorize its accrediting organization to submit directly to the department copies of all the hospice's surveys and plan(s) of correction for the previous license year, along with the most recent letter of accreditation showing the hospice has full accreditation status. - (6) Upon request, the department may waive the fee for a hospice that demonstrates it is a not for profit organization that charges no fees and is staffed entirely by uncompensated volunteers.